The solar bankability project: Read the final report

 Solar Bankability is a project funded by the European Commission’s Horizon 2020 programme.
 It ran from March 2015 until February 2017.
 Over the last two years, the consortium worked on several high-quality deliverables on technical risk assessment, risk mitigation measures, cost assessment and business model assessment.
 Many leading financial institutes , developers and component providers supported with advisory roles in the development of the project.

-You can request the full final report below.
+You can request the full final report through our contact form.